phd20/obsidian-discord-share/README.md

 2. Open the command palette and search for **Send Attachment to Discord**.
 Click on it or press `return` on your keyboard.

 This opens a modal to search your local image files.
 Search for the file you want and click on it or press `return` on your keyboard.

+Hat tip to the [obsidian-banners](https://github.com/noatpad/obsidian-banners) plugin for inspiration on some of the features.